dynamsoft-docs/license-server-docs/about/terms.md

 ### Session Password

-**Session Password** is another way to protect the the license items configured to a project.
+**Session Password**, also called "Credential Secret", is another way to protect the the license items configured to a project.
 Unlike the Validation Field that validates static application characteristics, the Session Password is a simpler, more flexible string used to authenticate the connection to the DLS itself.

-In the Project Details page, the Session Password can be configured in "Optional Security Settings".
+In the Project Details page, the Session Password (Credential Secret) can be configured in "Optional Security Settings".

-> When you change the Session Password, the License Key will be updated to reflect the change.
+> When you change the Session Password (Credential Secret), the License Key will be updated to reflect the change.
+Remember to update the license key you use in your application.

 ## Trial License